 Channel shape also plays a role in transforming excess nutrients.
 Studies in Pennsylvania have shown that when the forest surrounding headwaters is replaced by meadows or lawns, increased sunlight promotes growth of grasses along stream banks.
-The grasses trap sediments, create sod, and narrow the stream channel to one-third of the original width.
+The grasses trap sediments, create sod, and narrow the stream channel to onethird of the original width.
 Such narrowing reduces the amount of streambed available for microorganisms that process nutrients.
 As a result, nitrogen and phosphorus travel downstream five to ten times farther, increasing risks of eutrophication.

 Streams do not have to flow year-round to make significant contributions to water quality.
 Fertilizers and other pollutants enter stream systems during storms and other times of high runoff, the same times that ephemeral and intermittent streams are most likely to have water and process nutrients.
 Federal, state and local programs spend considerable sums of money to reduce non-point source inputs of nutrients because they are a major threat to water quality.
-One principal federal program, the EPA's 319 cost-share program, awarded more than \$1.3 bil-
+One principal federal program, the EPA's 319 cost-share program, awarded more than \$1.3 billion between 1990 and 2001 to states and territories for projects to control non-point pollution.
+Failure to maintain nutrient removal capacity of ephemeral and intermittent streams and wetlands would undermine these efforts.

-STREAMS AND

-WETLANDS ARE

-DEGRADED OR

-FILLED, MORE

-FERTILIZER APPLIED

-TO FARM FIELDS OR
+STREAMS AND WETLANDS ARE DEGRADED OR FILLED, MORE FRITILIZER APPLIED TO FARM FIELDS OR LAWNS REACHES LARGER DOWN-STREAM RIVERS."

-LAWNS REACHES

-LARGER DOWN-

-STREAM RIVERS."